Village Life in Nepal

 2. Bandipur Village (Tanahun District)

-Bandipur is a hilltop village that still retains its traditional charm amongst its famous historic significance and scenic views.
-The panoramic views it presents of the Himalayas, which include the Langtang and Ganesh Himal ranges.
-This place combines several charms: cobblestone streets, ancient temples, and Newar architecture.
-Fundamentally, Bandipur represents a quiet atmosphere, full of the local culture of the traditional way of life, village festivals glimpsing into the Nepalese village way of life.
-This location offers great access to local hiking trails and natural beauty.
+Bandipur is one hilltop village that still retains its traditional essence amongst its highly recognized historic importance and natural surroundings.
+Panoramic views that it extends to the Himalayas, Langtang and Ganesh Himal range.
+This place embodies several charms: it has cobblestone streets, ancient temples, and Newar architecture.
+Generally speaking, Bandipur is a quiet atmosphere full of local culture-a traditional way of life, village festivals giving glimpses into Nepalese village life.
+It is a good place to receive good access to local hiking trails and natural beauty.

 Source- Google